My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 As I had already made the top and bottom, I used these as templates to cut the new pieces from the plywood; so, this was just a minor alteration that took no more than 10 minutes.
 Before using the plywood, I squared it off using the handle and back edge of the saw as a square, which, being at right angles, makes a perfect square for marking out larger pieces of wood.

 The Same Technique Could Be Used To Make Channels for Support Shelves

-As I would need to cut 12 identical grooves rather than individually mark and cut each groove separately I decided to take a moment to knock up a jig that would help to more accurately cut the grooves.
-Measuring, marking and cutting the grooves without a jig would not only be more time consuming but there would also be a real risk of greater variations in the location of the grooves causing the hard drives to stick and jam on the runners.
+As I would need to cut 12 identical grooves rather than individually mark and cut each groove separately, I decided to take a moment to knock up a jig that would help to cut the grooves more accurately.
+Measuring, marking and cutting the grooves without a jig would not only be more time-consuming, but there would also be a real risk of greater variations in the location of the grooves, causing the hard drives to stick and jam on the runners.